Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • Gold-plated connectors

-CHECK PRICE: AMAZON CHECK PRICE: WALMART
+BUY AT AMAZON CHECK PRICE: WALMART

-Then connect this from the RCA output on your TV or DVD player to the RCA input on your amplifier.
+Then, connect this from the RCA output on your TV or DVD player to the RCA input on your amplifier.
 Job done.

 Connecting a Coaxial Digital Audio Output to an RCA Input